Introduction developing sustainable and resilient agrifood value chains in conflict-affected contexts

 Overview of the value chain development process in a conflict-prone or conflict-affected context

 The FAO guide on “Developing sustainable and resilient agrifood value chains in conflict-prone and conflict-affected contexts” offers a four-step approach.
-The steps are carried out by a value chain in collaboration with the involved stakeholders and the country’s government.
+The steps are carried out by a value chain team in collaboration with the involved stakeholders and the country’s government.

 Figure 2: The value chain development process in conflict-prone/affected contexts, Source: FAO